OgetoOndicho/Superstore-Project/README.md

 ### Methodology
   #### 1. Data Cleaning
 In the initial data preparation, the following steps were accomplished
-- Removal of unnecessary columns
+- Deletion of unnecessary columns
-- Properly fitting column width
+- Adjusting column width
-- Changing date formats and currency formats
+- Date and currency formatting
 - Removal of duplicates

 #### 2. Data Analysis